 Why does a feather fall to the ground at the same speed as a large object in a computer simulation?
 Gravity is just a software setting which can be changed at will and there is no mystery of gravity in VR physics.

-The speed at which you are travelling in a computer simulation is irrelevant to time, though in an advanced computer simulation which seeks to reproduce the effects of the Earth simulation, the experience of time “could” be programmed to slow down for the observer; this would be rather simple to program, as time can be actually, demonstrably and evidentially be slowed down or sped up, and a million years of evolution in a universe simulation (such as the “Universe Sandbox” program)” can take place in day, an hour of a few seconds.
+The speed at which you are travelling in a computer simulation is irrelevant to time, though in an advanced computer simulation which seeks to reproduce the effects of the Earth simulation, the experience of time “could” be programmed to slow down for the observer; this would be rather simple to program, as time can be actually, demonstrably and evidentially be slowed down or sped up in a computer simulation and a million years of evolution in a universe simulation (such as the “Universe Sandbox” program)” can take place in day, an hour of a few seconds.

 The observer effect in quantum physics.

 Is matter solid or is it a waveform, and a waveform of what?
 All matter and waveforms are derived from computer code in a computer simulation and are rendered for the observer when and as necessary.
 Is matter “conscious (i.e., self-aware),” and how does it know when you are observing it?
 Matter in a computer simulation is not self-aware.
 VR physics engines always know what you are observing; however, they are not self-aware; they are just non-sentient computer programs.
-If you enter the world’s largest network of computer simulations (currently Second Life); the RAM of your graphics card could not possibly render the entirety of that world, just in case you should wish to observe all of it at some point; it would be impossible; it would only render the immediate scene around you, depending on the speed of your computer chips, graphics cards, and upon computer RAM and GPU RAM, it would only render in detail the immediate scene around you.
+If you enter the world’s largest network of computer simulations (currently Second Life); the RAM of your graphics card could not possibly render the entirety of that world, just in case you should wish to observe all of it at some point; it would be impossible; depending on the speed of your computer chips, graphics cards, and upon computer RAM and GPU RAM, it would only render in detail the immediate scene around you, and it may struggle to do that very quickly if your computer and graphics card are not fast enough.
 Even assuming vast amounts of processing power and RAM it would anyway be a waste of processing power to render what you will never observe.
-The tree falling in a forest neither makes a sound, not falls, unless you are there to observe it, and remains as inactive computer code untill observed.
+The tree falling in a forest neither makes a sound in a computer game, not does it falls unless you are there to observe it, and remains as inactive computer code until observed.

 Conservation of Energy

-Conservation of Energy theory (i.e., nothing can be created or destroyed; ELM merely transforms into another state) is irrelevant to computationalism; ELM can be created at will; however computer simulations can also be locked (in their script) in order that ELM cannot be changed; otherwise anyone entering my simulations could destroy or change them; only I can create or destroy ELM in my own simulations.
-I do have 30 minute scripts activated so that others may create and destroy their own ELM, however this has no effect on my own simulations; and only effects whatever ELM effects the visitor produces and they are automatically deleted after 30 minutes, and have no permanent effect on my simulations.
+Conservation of Energy theory (i.e., nothing can be created or destroyed; ELM merely transforms into another state) is irrelevant to computationalism; ELM can be created at will; however computer simulations can also be locked (in their script) in order that ELM cannot be changed; otherwise anyone entering my simulations, for example, could destroy or change them; only I can create or destroy ELM permanently in my own simulations.
+I do have 30 minute scripts activated so that others may create and destroy their own ELM; however, this has no permanetnt effect on my own simulations and only effects whatever ELM effects the visitor produces and they are automatically deleted after 30 minutes.

 The illusion of ELM can all be created by a VR physics engine and since this is evidential and demonstratable, there is no need for explanation.